vikasawasthi2014/Simmon-game/README.md

 # Simmon-game
-Simon is an electronic game of short-term memory skill
+Simon is an electronic game of short-term memory skill.